Table of Contents

 Collotype presses consist essentially of a bed bearing the glass plate prepared for printing, an impression cylinder carrying the sheet to be printed on its outer surface, and a system of ink rollers.
 The photosensitive preparation retains its own moisture, so no dampening system is necessary.
 Printing speed is low, rarely more than 200 copies per hour, and the useful life of the printing surface is very limited, from 2,000 to a maximum of 5,000 copies.
 Increasingly, the glass plate is being replaced by a cellophane film as the surface to which to apply the photosensitive layer.
 The prints can be cut out and, when glued onto wooden or metal blocks of type height, can be placed alongside a typeform for a limited number of copies to be printed from a flat surface.

-Collotype is used for printing limited editions of works that require an excellent quality of photographic reproduction in one or more colours, such as reproductions of documents or pictures, posters, and transparent illustrations for advertising or various artistic uses.
+Collotype is used for printing limited editions of works that require an excellent quality of photographic reproduction in one or more colors, such as reproductions of documents or pictures, posters, and transparent illustrations for advertising or various artistic uses.

 Flexography

 Based on letterpress-printing principles, flexographic presses are composed of the same basic elements as letterpress cylinder-to-cylinder presses; that is, the impression cylinder covered with a rubber packing and an inking system, which is simplified, owing to the fluidity of the ink used.
 Although several sheet-fed models exist, flexographic presses are usually roll-fed rotaries that can reach large dimensions and high printing speeds.
-They consist of a group of several identical units that print an equal number of colours (up to eight).
+They consist of a group of several identical units that print an equal number of colors (up to eight).
 Flexography provides economical printing, either of solid lines or with quite a coarse screen, on unfinished surfaces, wrapping paper, cardboard, plastic film, and it is also used for printing newspapers and magazines.

 Electrostatic printing